top of page

 An Anne of Green Gables-inspired fantasy where clever, determined Grace uses kindness and magic to prove her place in the world.
 Originally written for Upper Elementary / Middle Grade readers.

-Happy reading!
-May your adventures be safe, your stories wholesome, and your imagination take flight!
+Happy reading.
+May your adventures be safe, your stories wholesome, and your imagination take flight.

 Comments